sonicle-webtop/webtop-dav-server/README.md

 ### CalDAV Resources

 CalDAV uses REST concepts, clients act on resources that are targeted by their URIs.
 The current URI structure is specified here to help understanding concepts.
-The structure may change and must not be hardcoded.

 * Calendars are stored under:
   * `/calendars/john.doe@yourdomain.tld`